-BSE and NSE both plays an extremely crucial role in providing an effective, formalized and transparent mechanism to the market participants for trading in diversified financial securities.
-The processes have been designed with an aim to provide high-quality services, protect the market ethics and drive the development of the Indian capital market.
+BSE and NSE both play an extremely crucial role in providing an effective, formalized, and transparent mechanism to the market participants for trading in diversified financial securities.
+The processes have been designed with an aim to provide high-quality services, protect the market ethics, and drive the development of the Indian capital market.

-This has a been a guide to the top difference between NSE and BSE.
-Here we also discuss the BSE vs NSE key differences with infographics, and comparison table.
+This has been a guide to the top difference between NSE and BSE.
+Here we also discuss the BSE vs. NSE key differences with infographics and comparison table.
 You may also have a look at the following articles –